With children, you never know what they’re going to do on any given day. No wonder you need some great family rules!

 When your toddler is being an absolute disaster, and rather than scream at her, you say, “I’m so sorry this is hard for you” and let her release all those pent-up big feelings, you’re showing her that she’s worthy of kindness and respect.

-But even as young four or five years old, this rule is starting to be teachable.
+Even as young four or five years old, this rule is teachable.

 When my five-year old gets frustrated and says “I can’t do it!” about a new skill, I can remind her to be gentle with herself.
 We treat ourselves with kindness and respect.